ArashBarmas/Deep-Reinforcement-Learning-Course/README.md

 #### Action Value Function:

-Expected return if the agent starts at state s, then takes action a and follows the policy $\pi$ for future time steps
+Expected return if the agent starts at state s, then takes action a and follows the policy $\pi$ for future time steps.

 $q_{\pi} (s, a) = E_{\pi}[G_{t} | S_{t} = s, A_{t} = a]$